 Sharon Memorial Park follows Jewish burial traditions and was modeled after Forest Lawn in Los Angeles which was the first memorial park cemetery in the country.
 When entering Sharon, one immediately notices that there are no upright monuments.
 All of the memorials are made of bronze and are flush to the ground, which gives Sharon the welcoming feel of a park rather than a cemetery.

-A chief architect and visionary of Sharon Memorial Park was Eric Marmorek of Newton who served as the park’s first executive Vice President from 1949-1967.
-He traveled extensively to research other parks around the world.
-Marmorek instituted the most innovative ideas that he gleaned from other cemeteries, while always maintaining the highest standards.
+A chief architect and visionary of Sharon Memorial Park was Eric Marmorek who traveled extensively to research other parks and cemeteries.
+He instituted many of the most innovative ideas while always maintaining the highest standards.

 In addition to being among the first modern Jewish cemeteries, Sharon Memorial Park has long been recognized as a leader in areas like pre-need planning and perpetual care trust funds.
 There is a staffed administration/welcome center with a chapel, public rest rooms, sections named after historic and Biblical locations and sections for interfaith families.